levibeach/krait/README.md

 ### Play/Pause

 While holding `Shift` and press a number to play/pause that loop.
+### Input Display

+At any point you can prss `~` to see what data is being captured.
+A running log of all incoming data will stream down in the background.

 ## Operations

 There are three main operations that will allow your to manipulate loops.
 Their primary purpose, for now, is to manipulate the length of loops.
 The constraint is to keep it within 3 key strokes.
 Since there are only 9 loops possible, its easy to have a formula of an operation plus two modifiers: `[op][mod][mod]` where `op` is the operation and `mod` is a single digit 0-9.